 Online telebehavioral health services for Mental Health and Substance Use Disorders are available through MHSA Participating Providers and are a Covered Service regardless of your age.
 Telebehavioral health includes counseling services, psychotherapy, and medication management with a mental health provider.
+If you are currently receiving telebehavorial health services for Mental Health and Substance Use Disorders, you can continue to receive those services with the MHSA Participating Provider rather than switching to a Third-Party Corporate Telehealth Provider.
 Visit blueshieldca.com and click on Find a Doctor to access the MHSA network.